mattimaier/bnote/BNote/readme.txt

 ---------------------
 1. Create a new database user in your MySQL database server and give him access to a new database.
 2. Copy all files (including hidden ones like .htaccess files) from this folder, except readme.txt and release_notes.txt.
+(2.1) If you are installing a 3-digit version like 2.4.2, then make sure to take the last full release and update the files first (copy them over).
 3. If you are using Mac OS, Linux, Unix, BSD or system alike make sure the permissions on the files are correct.
 Here is an overview of how it should be:
 	750 config/			with the group being the apache runtime user-group 755 data/ 			with the group being the apache runtime user-group